Sankatt/cruise-control-grader/README.md

 ### Why Dual Grading?

-**Single-metric grading misses the full picture:**
-- A student might write great tests but have broken implementation
-- A student might have working code but inadequate test coverage

 **Dual grading provides:**
 ✅ Complete assessment of both testing skills AND coding ability
 ✅ Fair partial credit for incomplete work